 For more examples of best practices to consider in your applications for funding from HBHL as well as other sources, please see the Tri-Council resource on addressing EDI created for the New Frontiers in Research Fund competitions.

 All applicants for HBHL funding programs must also describe how sex- and gender-based analysis plus (SGBA+) is integrated into the proposed project.
-To learn more about SGBA+ and how it can and should be integrated in various types of research, please see resources from the Canadian Institutes of Health Research and Status of Women Canada.
+To learn more about SGBA+ and how it can and should be integrated in various types of research, please see resources from the Canadian Institutes of Health Research.